NeverEverFelix/fabricks-ai-reliability-layer/README.md

 Reliable, intent-driven execution for LLM workflows — with built-in retries, timeouts, fallbacks, and structured telemetry.

+The AI Reliability Layer acts like a service mesh for AI workflows: it centralizes retries, timeouts, fallbacks, provider routing, and telemetry for all LLM/API calls, removing this logic from application code and enforcing consistent reliability across every step of a workflow.

 In short:
 **You focus on your workflow’s intent.
 The library guarantees it runs predictably.**